Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/lumi-tools/USER.md

 a warning when you are running out of quota or out of billing units.

 Note that this is fully based on cached data gathered from time to time in the background.
-The command will in no way show 100% correct instantaneous numbers.
+The command will in no way show 100% correct instantaneous numbers, so it is not useable during a quick clean-up to check if you are already again below your quota.

 ## lumi-ldap-projectinfo (version 23.04 and higher)